s0up4200/ptparchiver-go/README.md

 ### Downloading the binary

-1. Download the binary for your operating system:
+1. Download the binary for your operating system from the [releases page](https://github.com/s0up4200/ptparchiver-go/releases/latest).

+   If you run linux x86_64, you can use the following command to download the latest release:

    ```bash
    wget $(curl -s https://api.github.com/repos/s0up4200/ptparchiver-go/releases/latest | grep download | grep linux_x86_64 | cut -d\" -f4)
    ```

-2. Extract the downloaded archive to `/usr/local/bin`:
+2. Extract the binary to `/usr/local/bin`:

    ```bash
    sudo tar -C /usr/local/bin -xzf ptparchiver*.tar.gz